- Ph.D., History, University of Pennsylvania, 2006

 As a public historian, Downs co-wrote the National Park Service’s Theme Study on Reconstruction and helped edit the Park Service’s handbook on Reconstruction.
 His efforts have been highlighted in The Atlantic and the New York Times.

 Downs is increasingly interested in the relationship between the U.S. Civil War and concurrent crises in Central America and Spain.
 His article, "The Mexicanization of American Politics: The United States' Transnational Path from Civil War to Stabilization" appeared in the American Historical Review in 2012.
-In 2016 Downs will deliver the Brose Lectures at Penn State University's Richards Civil War Era Center on the U.S. Civil War as part of an international revolutionary wave that ran from Spain and Cuba in the 1850s through the U.S. and Mexico in the late 1850s-1860s and back to Spain and Cuba in the late 1860s/1870s.
+In 2016 Downs delivered the Brose Lectures at Penn State University's Richards Civil War Era Center on the U.S. Civil War as part of an international revolutionary wave that ran from Spain and Cuba in the 1850s through the U.S. and Mexico in the late 1850s-1860s and back to Spain and Cuba in the late 1860s/1870s and those lectures formed the basis of his most-recent book.

 Borderlands; Law, Culture and Society; United States